 Osmosis's Top 3 Tips to Avoid Burnout

-The life of a medical student, nursing student, and PA student can be stressful.
-Whether on your way to becoming a health professional or if you already are one, we wouldn’t want you to reach the point of burnout.
-So, Osmosis is here to provide some tips to avoid it.
+The life of a medical, nursing, or PA student can be stressful at the best of times, let alone during a pandemic.
+Whether you're on your way to becoming a health professional, or you already are one, it's important to be aware of the signs of burnout.
+Osmosis is here to provide tips to help you find balance before burnout becomes an issue.

 How do you describe burnout?